 This type of consent is for short periods of time for designated pitch in the district.
+No more than 30 consents will be issued per pitch, per year.

 Roaming Street Trading

 This is where a trader operates on various streets within the district rather than a fixed location.